 When applying the diaper, try to keep it below the umbilical cord so it can dry out more quickly.
 Any pinkish or red staining on the diaper is normal for the first three to four days, indicating that they need to be fed as often as possible.

 Dress your baby for whatever temperature is in the room.
 If it’s around 70°F, a shirt, gown and blanket will do.
 As they get older, it’s safe to turn the temperature down to 62°F at the most.
 You’ll be able to tell if your child is too warm, as their skin will be hot to the touch and sweat will appear.
 Extreme heat can cause a heat rash.
-If their body is warm but their feet and hands are cool, they’ve reached the ideal temperature.
+If their body is

 As they’re still quite vulnerable to illnesses, keep your newborn away from large crowds and avoid anyone who’s sick at all costs.